PartialVolume/shredos_config_compare/README.md

 It allows me to see at a glance what has been added or is missing amongst over 4000 possible configuration options.

-Copy each .config into the same folder as `shredos_config_compare` renaming a A.txt and B.txt. then run the program `./shredos_config_compare`.
+Before using the .config files makesure you run make shredos_defconfig so that .config is updated.
+Then copy each .config into the same folder as `shredos_config_compare` renaming a A.txt and B.txt. then run the program `./shredos_config_compare`.

 Example output shown below